sadeepj/crfasrnn_keras/README.md

 ### Step 2: Install dependencies

-**Note**: If you're using a Python virtualenv, make sure it's activated before running each command in this guide.
+**Note**: If you are using a Python virtualenv, make sure it is activated before running each command in this guide.

-Use the `requirements.txt` file in this repository to install all the dependencies via `pip`.
-If you have a GPU device use `requirements_gpu.txt` instead.
+Use the `requirements.txt` file (or `requirements_gpu.txt`, if you have a GPU device) in this repository to install all the dependencies via `pip`:
 ```
 $ cd crfasrnn_keras
 $ pip install -r requirements_gpu.txt  # If you have a GPU device, use requirements_gpu.txt instead
 ```
-As you can notice from the contents of `requirements.txt`, we only depend on `tensorflow`, `keras`, and `h5py`. `Pillow` is only required for running the demo.
+As you can notice from the contents of `requirements.txt`, we only depend on `tensorflow`, `keras`, and `h5py`.
+Additionally, `Pillow` is required for running the demo.
 After installing the dependencies, run the following commands to make sure they are properly installed:
 ```
 $ python